Sherrard Clemens

-Sherrard Clemens (April 28, 1820 – June 30, 1881) was a nineteenth-century politician and lawyer from Virginia and Missouri.
-He was a cousin to author Samuel L. Clemens (a.k.a.
-Mark Twain).
+Sherrard Clemens (April 28, 1820 – May 30, 1880) was a politician and lawyer from Virginia and Missouri.
+He was a cousin to author Samuel L. Clemens (Mark Twain).
 The unincorporated community of Sherrard in Marshall County, West Virginia is named after him.

 Biography

 Born in Wheeling, Virginia (now West Virginia), Clemens was appointed a cadet to the United States Military Academy in West Point, New York, but resigned after six months.
 He graduated from Washington College in Washington, Pennsylvania and was admitted to the bar in 1843, commencing practice in Wheeling.
 He was elected a Democrat to the United States House of Representatives to fill a vacancy in 1852, serving until 1853.
 Clemens was later elected back to the House in 1856, serving again from 1857 to 1861.